Matthias-Kuhn/University-Muenster-Typst-Template/templates/report/src/main.typ

   language: "en",
   title: "Answer to the Ultimate Question of Life, the Universe, and Everything", author:"The Computer",
-  faculty: "Engineering and Computer Science",
+  faculty: "Mathematics and Computer Science",
   department: "Computer Science",
   include-declaration-of-independent-processing: true,
 )